Before We Go: Plot

-At Brooke's insistence, Nick goes back to speak to Hannah and discovers that she is pregnant, so it finally gets closure.
+At Brooke's insistence, Nick goes back to speak to Hannah and discovers that she is pregnant, so he finally gets closure.
 Wandering around the city, the two find a psychic who is still open.
 After he reads her future, he allows Brooke to use his phone so she learns her friend couldn't retrieve the letter.

 After leaving the psychic, Brooke reveals that she discovered that her husband was cheating on her.
 Though he ended the relationship, she discovered that he was going to see his mistress again.
 Devastated, she wrote him a letter ending their marriage and went to New York for work.
 However, during her trip when her husband called to say he was coming home early, she realized he must have broken ties with his mistress.

 At a restaurant, Nick tells Brooke that her husband will most likely understand why she wrote him the letter.
 She worried about the possible end of her marriage, sneaks out the back of the restaurant and tries to hail a cab to the airport to fly to her mother's in Indiana.

 Nick appears, frustrated that Brooke tried to bail on him, and they argue.
 Going to Nick's friend's hotel room, they unwind from the night's adventures.
 They then share a kiss, write on the back of paintings in the room (a reference to an earlier encounter with a painting with erotic writing on its back) and reflect on their night.

 In the morning, they return to the train station.
 Just before they part, Nick makes a pretend call from a phone booth.
 Using it as a "time machine" he calls himself in the past, saying he will meet a woman and "you will need her more than she needs you".
 They share one last kiss and finally part.

 On her way home, Brooke finds a guest service paper they had filled out at the hotel.
 On the bottom, it says, "Turn over".
 After reading what is on the back, she smiles.